Nitro Fatty Acids

 Nitration of conjugated linoleate in rat stomach

 As an NO2 radical can initiate lipid oxidation reactions, yields of nitration versus oxidation products will depend on the concentration of oxygen.
-At elevated oxygen levels, the NO2 radical can interact with an unsaturated fatty acid to form a carbon-centred radical, which can interact with oxygen to form a lipid hydroperoxide.
-Unstable alkyl peroxynitrite intermediates can be formed through the reactions of lipid peroxyl radical (LOO) and NO, of peroxynitrite radicals, and of a lipid hydroperoxide reaction with N2O4 or with HNO2, the last leading to the production of nitro-epoxy fatty acids, and under these conditions, nitro-hydroxy and nitro-oxo oleate derivatives can be formed from conjugated linoleate.
+At elevated oxygen levels, the NO2 radical can interact with an unsaturated fatty acid to form a carbon-centred radical, which can react with oxygen to form a lipid hydroperoxide.
+Unstable alkyl peroxynitrite intermediates can be formed through the reactions of a lipid peroxyl radical (LOO) and NO, of peroxynitrite radicals, and of a lipid hydroperoxide reaction with N2O4 or with HNO2, the last leading to the production of nitro-epoxy fatty acids, and under these conditions, nitro-hydroxy and nitro-oxo oleate derivatives can be formed from conjugated linoleate.
 On the other hand, nitro fatty acid radicals can be produced that lose HNO2 to regenerate the unsaturated fatty acid but with one of the double bonds isomerized from the cis to the trans configuration.

 Nitration reactions under high oxygen tension